unbiarirang/Fixed-Input-Parameterization/README.md

-# Prompt Injection
+# Fixed Input Parameterization for Efficient Prompting <br/>(ACL 2023 Findings)
-This repository contains the official code for the paper: "[Prompt Injection: Parameterization of Fixed Inputs](https://arxiv.org/abs/2206.11349)"
+This repository contains the official code for the paper: "[Fixed Input Parameterization for Efficient Prompting](https://arxiv.org/abs/2206.11349)"

 ## How to use